GoCarrot/teak-unity/docs/ios-extensions.rst

 Teak's post-processing scripts will take care of all of this for you, automatically!

-.. note:: Teak uses ``PlayerSettings.iOS.appleDeveloperTeamID`` to get the Team ID for the extension. |br|
+.. note:: Teak uses ``PlayerSettings.iOS.appleDeveloperTeamID`` to get the Team ID for the extension.

     If your build process changes this at a later time, you'll need to change it for the extensions as well.

 What if I Don't Use Teak's Post-processing Scripts?